Secret treaty: Decline in modern times

-With private international understandings "virtually eliminated" among democratic states, informal agreements "live on as their closest modern substitutes."
+With private international understandings "virtually eliminated" among democratic states, informal agreements "live on as their closest modern substitutes".

 Secrecy of international negotiations

 Secret treaties (in which the agreement itself is secret) are distinct from secret negotiations (in which the ongoing negotiations are confidential, but the final agreement is public).
 Colin Warbrick writes that in Britain, "the prerogative power to negotiate and conclude treaties puts the government in a powerful position.
 It does not need to seek a negotiating mandate from Parliament and can keep its positions confidential until the conclusion of negotiations."
 The traditional rule in favor of secrecy of negotiations is in tension with values of transparency: Anne Peters writes that "the growing significance of multilateral treaties as global ... instruments invites a readjustment of the relative weight accorded to the values of discreteness and confidentiality of diplomatic treaty negotiations ... on one hand, and the interests of third parties and the global public on the other hand."
-The secrecy of negotiations for free trade agreements such as the Trans-Pacific Partnership and the Anti-Counterfeiting Trade Agreement have been politically controversial,Joel Rose, Secrecy Around Trade Agreement Causes Stir, NPR (March 17, 2010). with some commentators favoring greater transparency and others emphasizing the need for confidentiality.Margot E. Kaminski, Don't Keep the Trans-Pacific Partnership Talks Secret, New York Times (April 14, 2015).
+The secrecy of negotiations for free trade agreements such as the Trans-Pacific Partnership and the Anti-Counterfeiting Trade Agreement have been politically controversial, with some commentators favoring greater transparency and others emphasizing the need for confidentiality.